flinder/text_analysis_syllabus/syllabus.md

 # Text Analysis Community Syllabus

 This is an automatically generated document please do not edit this document.
-If you want to add references insert the information into `bibliography.bib`.
-See the `README.md` for details
+If you want to add references insert the information into [`bibliography.bib`](bibliography.bib).
+See the [readme file](README.md) for details

 ## Contents